-- 2.4.1 The safeguarding aims of Stoke Park School, in line with Keeping Children Safe in Education (2021) are to: - work to identify children who are suffering or likely to suffer abuse, exploitation or neglect and act to protect them; - work with relevant services and agencies to ensure that children are protected from harm. - provide a learning environment for children which is safe and secure; - teach children how to keep themselves safe and provide structures for them to raise concerns if they are worried or at risk of harm; - support children's mental health and wellbeing; - ensure that we adhere to safer recruitment guidance and legislation, deal promptly with allegations of abuse against staff and take bullying and harassment seriously; - train staff effectively in all safeguarding issues (including online safety) and in their responsibilities for identifying and protecting children that are, or may be, at risk of harm; - have a designated safeguarding lead and designated deputies, who will provide support to staff, students and families; - recognise that all children may be vulnerable to abuse, but be aware that some children have increased vulnerabilities due to special educational needs or disabilities; - maintain a robust recording system for any safeguarding or child protection information; - ensure that everyone in Stoke Park School understands the safeguarding procedures; and to - regularly review policies and procedures to ensure that children are protected to the best of our ability. - 2.5 This policy adheres to the following documents; - Keeping Children Safe in Education (September 2021)1 - Working Together to Safeguard Children (July 2018, parts updated December 2020) - Guidance for Safer Working Practice for those working with children and young people in education settings (May, 2019) and Addendum (April, 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015) - Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (September 2021)
+2.4.1 The safeguarding aims of Barr's Hill School, in line with Keeping Children Safe in Education (2021) are to:

+- work to identify children who are suffering or likely to suffer abuse, exploitation or neglect and act to protect them; - work with relevant services and agencies to ensure that children are protected from harm; - provide a learning environment for children which is safe and secure; - teach children how to keep themselves safe and provide structures for them to raise concerns if they are worried or at risk of harm; - support children's mental health and wellbeing; - ensure that we adhere to safer recruitment guidance and legislation, deal promptly with allegations of abuse against staff and take bullying and harassment seriously; - train staff effectively in all safeguarding issues (including online safety) and in their responsibilities for identifying and protecting children that are, or may be, at risk of harm; - have a designated safeguarding lead and designated deputies, who will provide support to staff, students and families; - recognise that all children may be vulnerable to abuse, but be aware that some children have increased vulnerabilities due to special educational needs or disabilities; - maintain a robust recording system for any safeguarding or child protection information; - ensure that everyone in Barr's Hill School understands the safeguarding procedures; and to - regularly review policies and procedures to ensure that children are protected to the best of our ability.

+2.5 This policy adheres to the following documents;

+- Keeping Children Safe in Education (September 2021)1 - Working Together to Safeguard Children (July 2018, parts updated December 2020) - Guidance for Safer Working Practice for those working with children and young people in education settings (May, 2019) and Addendum (April, 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015) - Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (September 2021)

 2.6 Keeping Children Safe in Education remains in force throughout the Covid-19 emergency period.
-In addition, we have regard to non-statutory interim guidance on safeguarding schools.
+In addition, we have regard to non-statutory interim guidance on safeguarding schools, during the coronavirus outbreak.
+We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children during this time.
+See Appendix E for further information

-$^{^{\}rm 1}\,\text{Guidance}$ marked with an asterisk () is statutory.
+1 Guidance marked with an asterisk () is statutory.